jaypipes/ghw/README.md

   the partition.
 This will be `nil` if the `ghw.Partition` struct was returned by the `ghw.DiskPartitions()` library function.

-### Topology

-Information about the host computer's architecture (NUMA vs. SMP), the host's node layout and processor caches can be retrieved from the `ghw.Topology()` function.
-This function returns a pointer to a `ghw.TopologyInfo` struct:

 ```go
 package main